 Waterfall graph to explain difference between previous and current forecast

 Small multiple column graphs to show change in mix of technologies sold over time

 Bar graph to show numbers of orders processed in each center with change to previous month

 Line graph to show trend of sector profit with comparison of latest value to previous quarter and same quarter in previous year

-(Note: All the visuals above were created in PowerPoint (and could have been done in Excel), so you can create effective visuals with the tools you already use.)
+(Note: All the visuals above were created in plain, out-of-the-box PowerPoint or Excel without any add-ins, plug-ins, VBA, or programming, so you can create effective visuals with the tools you already use.)

 What executives need to know is what is behind each number in the income or profit & loss statement, not just the statement itself.
 Next time you are asked to present this type of statement, send it out in advance, don’t copy and paste it onto a slide.
 Explain that during the time you have with the executives, you want to explain the important items behind the numbers that the executives need to act on.
 By taking this approach, you will give the executives actionable insights while satisfying the regulatory requirement to distribute the income or P&L statement.[If you are responsible for presenting financial statements, check out the other articles in this series on presenting a cash flow statement and presenting a balance sheet.]